 Put simply, site speed and Core Web Vitals matter for food blog and recipe SEO.

 At best, performance optimization is a puzzle.
-If there’s one area of technical SEO to invest in, this is it.
+If there’s one area of technical SEO to invest in and hire out, this is it.
 That said, there are a few, fairly straightforward steps you can take on your own to begin to strengthen your food blog’s performance.

 But first, before jumping into action, establish a baseline.